will-saunders-ukaea/code_conventions/README.md

 * Prefer smart pointers over raw
 * Prefer stl containers over e.g. c-style arrays.
 * Headers in alphabetical order within groups: stl; nektar++; NESO-Particles etc.
+* Indentation is 2 spaces
+* Opening brace doesn't get its own line, closing brace does.

 ### WRS Philosophy/Position on class and method names
 * Python has PEP8 and this works well for the Python community.